Value-based contracts (VBCs) have seen limited uptake, despite a significant amount of discussion among biopharma executives.

 State of the value-based contracting market

 According to Pharmaceutical Research and Manufacturers of America (PhRMA), among the VBCs developed since 2017, 38 are likely still in force (see Figure 1).
-Such contracts include HCA’s contract with Abbvie to eliminate HCV, Louisiana Department of health contract with Asegua Therapeutics to eliminate Hepatitis C, and Massachusetts CMS innovative payment solutions for CART T-Cells.
+Such contracts include HCA’s contract with AbbVie to eliminate hepatitis C virus (HCV), Louisiana Department of Health's contract with Asegua Therapeutics to eliminate hepatitis C, and Massachusetts' CMS innovative payment solutions for CAR T-cells.
 However, recent research suggests that only some 30% of VBCs are publicly disclosed, suggesting that number is closer to 130 — still a surprisingly low number, given how beneficial they can be.